lueschem/lueschem.github.io/_posts/2017-12-14-A-new-Approach-to-Operating-System-Image-Generation.md

 As depicted above, the `edi-pi` project does not only allow you to generate a target image.
 You can also produce artifacts that are useful for development and testing.
-To support multiple use cases with a single project `edi` allows you to fine tune each use case using
+To support multiple use cases with a single project configuration `edi` allows you to fine tune each use case using overlays:
-overlays:

 ![overlays](/assets/images/blog/edi_overlays.png){:class="img-responsive"}

-Finally plugins are used to make the different assets even better sharable across multiple projects.
+Finally plugins are used to make the different assets even better sharable across multiple project configurations.
 The plugins applied to the Raspberry Pi 3 image can be displayed using the following command:

 ``` bash
 edi image create --plugins pi3-stretch-arm64.yml
 ```

-For more details please consult the [edi documentation](http://docs.get-edi.io).

 ## Conclusion and Acknowledgement